-A general conclusion, when calibrating the market data to a CCAPM type model is that the implied relative risk aversion for a representative agent is (much) higher than one, one being the relative risk aversion of an agent with logarithmic utility.
+A general conclusion, when calibrating the market data to a CAPM type model is that the implied relative risk aversion for a representative agent is (much) higher than one, one being the relative risk aversion of an agent with logarithmic utility.
 This somehow supports the conclusion that the GOP is more risky than the market portfolio.

 A few other studies indicate that the GOP could be a rather narrow portfolio selecting only a few stocks.
-A study which deals more specifically with the question of what assets to include in the GOP was conducted by Grauer (1981).
-Assuming that returns on assets follow a (discrete) approximate normal distribution, he compares the mix of assets in a mean-variance efficient portfolio and a GOP, with limits on short sales.
+A study which deals more specifically with the question of what assets to include in the GOP was conducted by [Grauer (1981)].
+Assuming that returns on assets follow a (discrete) approximate normal distribution, he compares the mix of assets in a meanvariance efficient portfolio and a GOP, with limits on short sales.
 Out of twenty stock, the GOP and the mean-variance tangency portfolio both appeared to be very undiversified - the typical number of stocks picked by the GOP strategy was three.
+(Similar experimental results can be found in Chapters 2 and 4 of this volume.)
 Furthermore, there appeared to be a significant difference between the composition of a mean-variance efficient portfolio and the GOP.
 In a footnote, Grauer suggests that this may be due to the small number of states (which makes hedging simpler) in the distribution of returns.
-This does not explain the phenomena for the tangency portfolio.
+This does not explain the phenomena for the tangency portfolio, which, if CAPM holds, should have the same composition as the market portfolio.
 It suggested that the lack of diversification is caused by the imposed short sale constraint.
 Although the reason for this explanation is unclear, it is shown that if the short sale constraint is lifted, then the GOP model takes a position in all 20 stocks.
-In Grauer and Hakansson (1985) a simple model for returns is assumed and the investor's problem is then solved using non-linear programming.
+In [Grauer and Hakansson (1985)] a simple model for returns is assumed and the investor's problem is then solved using non-linear programming.
 It appears that the growth optimal strategy is well approximated by this method and it yields a significantly higher mean geometric return than other strategies investigated in the sample.
 Analyzing the composition of the GOP provides a somewhat mixed picture of diversification: before 1940, the GOP consists of a highly levered position in Government and Corporate bonds, but only few stocks.
-Then a switch occurs towards a highly levered position in stocks until the late sixties at which point the GOP almost leaves the stock market and turns to the risk-free asset to become a quit conservative strategy in the last period of the sample which ends in 1982.
+Then a switch occurs towards a highly levered position in stocks until the late sixties at which point the GOP almost leaves the stock market and turns to the risk-free asset to become a quite conservative strategy in the last period of the sample which ends in 1982.
 This last period of conservatism may be due to estimation problems and it is remarked by the authors that by analyzing the ex-post returns it appears that the GOP is too conservative.
 Still, the article is not able to support the claim that the GOP, in general, is a well-diversified portfolio.